robotlolita/siren/documentation/language-specification.md

 ## 1) Overview

-Mermaid is a eagerly evaluated language allowing functional programming and object oriented programming.
+Mermaid is a eagerly evaluated language allowing functional programming and pure object oriented programming.
 Semantics are inspired by Scheme, Self, ML, and JavaScript, whereas the syntax is a simplified form of Smalltalk, and similar to [Purr](https://github.com/robotlolita/purr).